Substance Misuse & Treatments

 Any healthcare professional abides by a high ethical code.
-He or she knows that any actions they perform if under the influence of substances or alcohol can put their client or patient in harm’s way.
+They know that any actions they perform if under the influence of substances or alcohol can put their client or patient in harm’s way.
 However, this is not an easy task to admit.
-Usually, the person is balancing their career and the wellbeing of their client.
-At the same time, admitting they have an alcohol problem or a substance use problem is like stamping a target on their forehead.
+Usually, the person is balancing their career and the well-being of their client.
+At the same time, admitting they have an alcohol problem, or a substance use problem is like stamping a target on their forehead.

 In a variety of fields, healthcare providers are subject to strict protocols.
 Expected to follow procedures, the Professional who admits a problem is reported.
-Though Addiction is recognized as an actual diagnosis and is treatable, a healthcare provider can become a victim of the system.
+Though addiction is recognized as an actual diagnosis and is treatable, a healthcare provider can be a victim in the system.
 Reporting any situation of using mind-altering substances may not be their first choice.

 Options for Professionals in Addiction Treatment

-What are the options when you or a colleague discover their use of any substance to be problematic?
+What are the options when you or a colleague discover their substance use to be problematic?
 One would want, first and foremost, complete anonymity, total confidentiality, and above all, no backfiring on you, your life, or your carrier.
 It is understandable.
 Each person has the right to their own privacy and decision-making.
-The key to seeking help with addiction to substances or alcohol, especially when one has a certain standing in society, is primarily the safety of one’s person.
-It includes one’s profession, lifestyle, and decisions to how they deal with their personal issues.
+The key to seeking help with substances or alcohol misuse, especially when one has a certain standing in society, is primarily the safety of one’s person.
+It includes one’s profession, lifestyle, and deciding how they deal with their personal issues.

 Treatment Centers for Healthcare Professionals

 At Addiction Referral & Consultation Services, we recognize this request.
 When you call our number, your call is not recorded, ever.
 Our centers for professionals in the healthcare field are well aware of the issues and risks you take.
 Each will work with you to ensure your anonymity with total confidentiality.
-For them, it is important to help you.
-Some centers will even give you every and all notes taken during treatment upon completion.
 Your career and your presence to others is our primary concern.
 Please take a few moments and consider your options.
-Calling our addiction referral counsellor may be the best decision you can make.
+Calling our treatment referral counsellor may be the best decision you can make.
 Your life is your own.
 If you want out, contact us now and get the process started.

 Any healthcare professional will agree that the level of stress and demand can bring one to seek relief on any given day.
 Some may find that physical activity is sufficient to release a stressful day.
 Others might find that the best way to unload the day’s ordeals is to distract themselves with online gambling.
 Then, a percentage finds it easier to use stimulants or relaxants to deal with everyday demands.